gildasmorvan/similar2logo/README.md

 ### Using the binary distribution

+<span style="color:red">The actual binary distribution of Similar2Logo is bugged.
+Please clone the project from the git repository and compile it with Maven until the problem is solved</span>

-A binary distribution of Similar2Logo can be downloaded at [this address](http://www.lgi2a.univ-artois.fr/~morvan/similar.html).
+~~A binary distribution of Similar2Logo can be downloaded at [this address](http://www.lgi2a.univ-artois.fr/~morvan/similar.html).
 It contains all the needed libraries and some simulation examples.
-It is probably the easiest way to start using Similar2Logo.
+It is probably the easiest way to start using Similar2Logo.~~

 ### Compiling Similar2Logo from the git repository with Maven.